larseggert/moderation/draft-ecahc-moderation.md

 other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHOULD also be excluded from serving on the moderator team.
-If a moderator is joining such a body, they SHOULD step down from the moderator team soon after.
+If a moderator is joining any such body, they SHOULD step down from the moderator team soon after.

 ## Appeals {#appeals}